Our Love Affair With Soil

 - The raw materials you source for your products: Any material that originates from a plant is impacting soil when it is produced - wood, cotton, bamboo, Tencel, bio-based plastic, paper, etc. Seek out 100% recycled or upcycled raw materials wherever possible.
 If virgin materials are the only option for you, look for non-GMO, organic, sustainably grown raw materials as a starting point.
 Ideally, find farmers or suppliers that have gone well beyond the baseline thresholds for organic or sustainable, and are actively investing in soil health and diversity.
 Do what you can to look beyond the surface and ask questions of the raw materials you are using.
 For example, bamboo is often touted as a sustainable fabric.
 However, the vast majority of bamboo is grown via industrial agriculture that we know very little about.
 On the other hand, Tencel, a fiber grown from eucalyptus trees, can be found through sources that have made many investments in sustainable farming and soil health.

 - Your packaging: If you are packaging using natural fibers, we recommend 100% recycled paper-based packaging.
-If 100% recycled is not an option, look for paper in which the virgin component of the mix is from sustainable sources such as Forest Steward Council (FSC Certified).
+If 100% recycled is not an option, look for paper in which the virgin component of the mix is from sustainable sources.
 Again, consider going even further by looking for tree farms that have invested heavily in their soil health and biodiversity.
 Natural fibers such as hemp and bamboo are also emerging.
 A beautifully run tree farm is hard to beat, in terms of its positive impact on the planet.
 But if other natural fibers are better for you, ask the hard questions about how the materials are grown.
 Many are touting bio-based plastic as a solution to today’s marine plastic challenges.
 Remember that current, bio-based plastic is produced through highly intensive industrial agriculture that destroys soils and waterways.
 If a material like PLA actually becomes a mainstream alternative to traditional plastic, it would lead to mass clearing of new lands for agriculture (with land clearing contributing 15-18% of greenhouse gas emissions).

 - Your land, yard and/or garden: Do you have a yard around your house and/or office?
 If so, could you convert it from a monocrop (or concrete) on top of dead dirt, into a biodiverse landscape atop healthy soil?